pstolarz/librasp/README.md

     make

-produces static library `librasp.a` which may be linked into an application.
+produces static library `src/librasp.a` which may be linked into an application.

     make examples

-will compile examples in `./examples`.
+will compile examples.

 There is possible to cross-compile the library by setting `CROSS_COMPILE` (for the project `Makefile`) to the tool-chain prefix: